Digital-Ethos-Academy/220372-AG-AISOFTDEV-Team-5-AlgorithmAlchemists/docs/RAG_Navigator_PRD.md

 4. Summary: single sentence (≤200 chars) abstract of response intent; ends with a period.
 5. Tags: 1–5 lowercase keywords auto-inferred; add `correction` when overwriting.
 6. Hash field remains `HASH_PENDING` until hashing routine adopted.
 7. Corrections: overwrite full response file + update existing index row (add `correction` tag); append transcript note.
+Do not create a new ID for a correction.
 8. Atomicity: All three surfaces must update in one action; if partial failure, remediate before next turn.

 For full template specifics, validation regex, and edge-case handling consult `chatlog/chatlog_instructions.md`.
 That file is the definitive procedural reference; this section is a convenience snapshot.